k0sproject/k0s/docs/containerd_config.md

 **Note** To run `nvidia-container-runtime` on your node please look [here](https://josephb.org/blog/containerd-nvidia/) for detailed instructions.

-After changes to the configuration, restart `mke` and in this case containerd will be using newly configured runtime.
+After changes to the configuration, restart `k0s` and in this case containerd will be using newly configured runtime.